30 of the Best AIP Recipes on the Internet + PDF

 Your AIP Meal Plan

-While the AIP diet is a prescriptive plan, a one-size-fits-all approach isn’t always the most successful option.
-It’s very possible that you will need to make adjustments along the way, possibly getting some lab work to assess any allergies or coinfections.
+While the AIP diet is a good place to start, a one-size-fits-all approach isn’t always the most successful option.
+It’s very possible that you will need to make adjustments along the way.

-Your first step with a new diagnosis should always be to find a health practitioner who’s knowledgeable about your specific set of circumstances in order to find a plan that best suits your needs.
-Remember, no matter where you start in your AIP lifestyle, the restrictions are meant to be temporary to allow your body to heal and begin thriving again.
+Your first step should always be to find a health practitioner who’s knowledgeable about your specific set of circumstances in order to find a plan that best suits your needs.
+Remember, no matter where you start in your AIP lifestyle, the restrictions are meant to be temporary to allow your body to begin thriving again.